Squid8411/DarkLyceum/README.md

+To download Git for Windows, use the following link: `https://git-scm.com/download/win`

 To clone this repository, use the following command: `git clone https://github.com/Squid8411/SoulsKnight.git`

 Make sure to run the above command in the path where you would like to store a copy of the repository.